-is a designer and artist who works with interactive media in and about urban contexts.
+Ben Hooker is a designer and artist who works with interactive media in and about urban contexts.
 His projects, whether conceptual or applied, define new experiences and aesthetic situations which arise from the intermingling of the phenomenal and intangible worlds of physical materiality and electronic data.
 As daily life contains ever more windows into electronic spaces, and virtual realities increasingly occupy our minds, he investigates how site-specific media technologies can be employed to exploit the play between many realms to enable new kinds of technology-dependent lifestyles.

-graduate program at Art Center College of Design where he co-directs the new Post-Geographic City research group.
+He is Associate Professor and Core Faculty in the Media Design Practices graduate program at ArtCenter College of Design where he co-directs the new Post-Geographic City research group; and Mitchell Visiting Professor in the Department of Architecture, Interior Architecture and Designed Objects at the School of the Art Institute of Chicago, focusing on design and emerging technologies.
 Previously he was Visiting Faculty at Intel Research in Berkeley, where he worked as a ‘designer-in-residence’ on projects dealing with both urban and domestic computing.
-And, prior to that, he was a Research Fellow in the school of Architecture and Design at the Royal College of Art and final-year tutor in the Graphic Design program at Central Saint Martins College, London.
+Prior to that, he was a Research Fellow in the school of Architecture and Design at the Royal College of Art and final-year tutor in the Graphic Design program at Central Saint Martins College, London.